brewchetta/htmlExperiments/README.md

 # htmlExperiments
-A small repo for random experiments in html
+A small repo for random experiments